 While I'm 100% for every freedom we have as Americans, I'm not for the freedom to squander away the education paid for by our tax dollars to babysit kids until they are 25.
 Trade school education should be promoted, certifications should be attained while in secondary schools.
 Bottom line, the standards should be dependent on your path, the offerings should be more robust and our kids can do it if we just ask it of them.

-Maybe by this point you see I'm a bit of a 'tough love' candidate and perhaps this is an area where a 'conservative Democrat' differs significantly from my liberal counterparts.
+Maybe by this point you see I'm a bit of a 'tough love' candidate and perhaps this is an area where a 'conservative Democrat' or 'moderate' differs significantly from my liberal counterparts.

 Our society has lost sight of the personal responsibility of taking care of oneself.
 Our schools teach the importance of proper diet and exercise.
 Once we leave, marketing for convenience and excess swallows our attention and molds our unhealthy behaviors.
 Any government program we support should have expectations of the recipient.
 Annual checkups, evidence of corrective behaviors or preventative actions seem like reasonable expectations.
 Our healthcare decline is the result of years of passive neglect to oneself.
 America must change its behavior and we can't legistate that.
 I do believe we can reduce the benefits provided for those with a documented pattern of self neglect.